Metal Sieve Vacuum Traps

 Free Shipping on Most Vacuum Hardware Items ($250 min Order USA only)

 Low Cost Flat Rate Shipping ($18) on Orders under $250

 Metal Sieve Traps

 Metal Sieves are used with hydrocarbons to prevent any back stream when mechanical pump oil reaches vapor pressure.
-Sieve Traps are manufactured out of 304 stainless steel but can be swapped for copper upon request.
+Sieve Traps are manufactured out of 304 stainless steel and outfitted with stainless steel mesh or copper mesh material.

 Molecular Sieve Traps

 Molecular Sieve traps perform two functions simultaneously.
 The first function is the removal of hydrocarbons that may back stream toward the chamber when desired pressure is reached.
 Secondly, water vapor and other gasses can be removed from the atmosphere before reaching and contaminating the pump oil.
 To initialize or replace the sieve, heat needs to be injected into the system to remove all imperfections caught within the system by simple turning on the heater and allowed to run for 4 hours with the ballast valve open.

 For filtration media, particulate traps use a polyester media (5 microns), fiberglass filter media (0.3 microns), activated carbon, zeolite or other media (contact us for more info) to trap contaminants at a 98% efficiency.
 Each material can perform a different function to improve filtration of contaminants before reaching the vacuum pump.

 Liquid Nitrogen pumps condensed gasses in a system before they can reach and contaminate the oil.
 Conversely, they also ensure fumes from the oil do not contaminate the vacuum chamber.
 Dual-tube traps allow for the attachment to a nitrogen source so as to never have to refill the trap.